mgg143/UCSDxPythonForDataScience/README.md

 https://micromasters.ucsd.edu/data-science/python-data-science/index.html

 -----
-"Going the Distance: How Commute Time Affects Performance
+"Going the Distance:
+How Commute Time Affects Performance

-Abstract
+Abstract:

 A data set combination of student performance and potentially relevant student characteristics from the UCI Machine Learning Repository was used to help identify any relationship between commute time and student performance, which could potentially be